adamuso/zig-xtra/README.md

     var value: u32 = 5;

-    // Closures created this way cannot be stored because they have complex typw const closure = xtra.closure.fromFn(struct {
+    // Closures created this way cannot be stored because they have complex type const closure = xtra.closure.fromFn(struct {
         fn run(context: *u32, a: u32) void {
             context.* += a;